Saukha/A-Look_At_the_Watts-Strogatz-Model/This-Is-How_It-Was-Changed.md

 ## Original Graph
 Figure 1.
-When there are 100 people each connected to 6 nearest neighbors.
+When there are 100 people, each connected to 6 nearest neighbors.

 <img src="https://github.com/Saukha/A-Look_At_the_Watts-Strogatz-Model/blob/master/problem3_original_graph_big.png " height="300" width="300">